crate/crate-python/docs/by-example/client.rst

 Updating Data
 =============

-Both when inserting or updating data, values for ``TIMESTAMP`` columns can be obtained in different formats.
-Both literal strings and datetime objects are supported.
+Values for ``TIMESTAMP`` columns can be obtained as a string literal, ``date``, or ``datetime`` object.
+If it contains timezone information, it is converted to UTC, and the timezone information is discarded.

     >>> import datetime as dt
     >>> timestamp_full = "2023-06-26T09:24:00.123+02:00"